 • String url - defines the outlink target.
+HTTPS, HTTP and FTP are valid.

 Tracking search operations allow the measurement of popular keywords used for various search operations performed inside your application.
 To track them you can use the trackSearch method:

 - String keyword the searched query that was used in the app. - String category specify a search category. - int? numberOfHits(optional) we recommend setting the search count to the number of search results displayed on the results page.
 When keywords are tracked with a count of 0, they will appear in the "No Result Search Keyword" report.